Starry03/UniC/README.md

 }
 ```

-##### Please note that the dictionary will not deallocate the memory of the values you put in it.
-You must do that yourself.
+Note that dictionary must be deallocated

-###### Add & Get will ask for a malloc'd pointer, and will deallocate it in Get.
+Add & Get will ask for a malloc'd pointer, Add will not deallocate the key, but Get will

 ## Algorithms